Harsh-Singh-007/Portfolio/README.md

 # Portfolio

 ## About ##
-This is my personal project to understand Web Development.
+This is my personal project to understand functionalities of Web Development.